If you’ve used an Android device for some time, you must have encountered the “Server Error No Connection Retry” error.

 3. Change Date and Time Settings

-If the date and time settings on your device are incorrect, it can create problems in the Google Play Store app.
+If your device’s date and time settings are incorrect, it can create problems in the Google Play Store app.

 To change date and time settings, follow these simple steps: